-- Analyzing and reporting on current account status and sales activity.
+- Analyzing and reporting on current account status and B2B sales leads activity.

 In a nutshell, an account representative may perform a whole range of roles and tasks, including taking calls, resolving clients’ concerns, and otherwise ensure that all customers’ queries are addressed properly.
 But, at the same time, account reps are also expected to contribute to creating new client accounts (i.e. closing deals).
 These are the core duties of an account representative.